redox-os/book/src/libraries-apis.md

 ### relibc

-[relibc](https://gitlab.redox-os.org/redox-os/relibc) is an implementation of the [C Standard Library](https://en.wikipedia.org/wiki/C_standard_library) (libc) in Rust.
+[relibc](https://gitlab.redox-os.org/redox-os/relibc) is an implementation of the [C Standard Library](https://en.wikipedia.org/wiki/C_standard_library) (libc) and POSIX in Rust.

-relibc knows if it's compiled for Linux or Redox ahead-of-time, if the target is Redox, relibc calls functions in libredox, the goal is to organize platform-specific functionality into clean modules.
+relibc knows if it's compiled for Linux or Redox ahead-of-time (if the target is Redox relibc calls functions in libredox), the goal is to organize platform-specific functionality into clean modules.

-The current dynamic linking support is under development, thus relibc is statically linked, once it's working, the programs will access relibc using [dynamic linking](https://en.wikipedia.org/wiki/Dynamic_linker), thus the functions used by the program will be linked during runtime (executable launch).

-This will allow Redox to evolve and improve relibc without requiring programs to be recompiled after each source code change in most cases, if the dynamic linker can't resolve the references of the program binary, a recompilation is required.

 Since Redox and Linux executables look so similar and can accidentally be executed on the other platform, it checks that it's running on the same platform it was compiled for, at runtime.

-(C/C++ programs and libraries will use this library)

 ### libredox